russelljjarvis/teiili/docs/scripts/Equation builder.rst

 Custom keywords (such as gain_modulation or activity_modulation) can be added by defining a custom equation template in ``teili/models/builder/templates/neuron_templates.py`` and adding the keyword to either the ``current_equation_sets`` or to the ``voltage_equation_sets`` dictionary.
 When defining a new neuron model, import the new feature by passing the newly constructed keyword to the ``NeuronEquationBuilder``.

+.. note:: The ``Neurons`` class a ``num_inputs`` property.
+This allows the user to define how many different afferent connections this particular neuron population has to expect.
+The default is set to 1.
+Do not define more inputs than you expect.
+See below for how to use this property.

 SynapseEquationBuilder keywords
 -------------------------------